Causeway Coast and Glens Borough Council

 Causeway Coast and Glens Borough Council is a local authority in Northern Ireland that was established on 1 April 2015.
 It covers most of the northern coast of Northern Ireland and replaced Ballymoney Borough Council, Coleraine Borough Council, Limavady Borough Council and Moyle District Council.
-The area covered by the council has a population of 140,877 residents as at the 2011 census.
+The area covered by the council has a population of 141,745 residents as at the 2021 census.

 The first elections to the authority were on 22 May 2014 and it acted as a shadow authority, prior to the creation of the Causeway Coast and Glens district on 1 April 2015.
-There is a Unionist majority on the council.